 During the day, the storm front moved southward, also forcefully impacting the Cagliari metropolitan area.

-In Sestu, in particular, heavy rain transformed Via Monserrato into a veritable river, causing traffic difficulties.
-The same situation occurred in Pirri, where Piazza Italia transformed into a veritable lake.
-There was also significant disruption in Monserrato : Via Riu Mortu was closed, with Civil Protection blocking the road at the Is Pontis Paris roundabout for those arriving from Viale Marconi.
-Flooding also occurred in Quartu , where residents reported streets in the historic center literally submerged under water.
+In Sestu , in particular, heavy rain transformed Via Monserrato into a veritable river, causing traffic difficulties: 32 millimeters of rain fell in less than half an hour.
+The same scene occurred in Pirri, where Piazza Italia transformed into a veritable lake.
+There was also major disruption in Monserrato : Via Riu Mortu was closed, with Civil Protection blocking the road at the Is Pontis Paris roundabout for those arriving from Viale Marconi.
+Flooding also occurred in Quartu , where residents reported streets in the historic center literally submerged under water, and the opposition attacked Mayor Milia.

-And wet asphalt is often the cause of accidents that further congest traffic: one involving three cars occurred along the road connecting Pirri and Monserrato, causing long queues from Elmas towards Auchan .
+And wet asphalt often causes accidents that further congest traffic: one involving three cars occurred along the road connecting Pirri and Monserrato, causing long queues from Elmas towards the Auchan supermarket .
+Another paralyzed traffic on the Asse Mediano towards Sestu, just after the turnoff for Quartu.

 contentid/0695ba51-98fb-4791-a860-9fb22aa7bcdf